-I currently spend most of my time analyzing remote-sensing data obtained by the Imaging Science Subsystem (ISS) and the Visual and Infrared Mapping Spectrometer (VIMS) onboard the Cassini Spacecraft in orbit around Saturn.
+I currently spend most of my time analyzing remote-sensing data obtained by the Imaging Science Subsystem (ISS) and the Visual and Infrared Mapping Spectrometer (VIMS) onboard the Cassini Spacecraft that orbited Saturn until 2017.
 More specifically, I work on a number of research projects exploring the structure, composition and dynamics of Saturn's various rings.
 Saturn's dense rings contain a diverse array of structures that arise from the gravitational and collisional interactions among ring particles, as well as the gravitational perturbations from distant and nearby moons.
 Meanwhile, Saturn's diffuse rings are composed largely of dust-sized grains, so they are particularly sensitive to non-gravitational forces and can change rapidly in response to external perturbations.
 Detailed investigations of the different features in these various rings can therefore provide many insights into the processes that shape not only planetary rings, but also other astrophysical disks.

 More detailed discussions of some of these research topics can be found here.